au-ts/lionsos/README.md

 For now, all experimentation is to be done in the respective repository.

-* If you are working on a driver for KISS, create an example system in sDDF and experiment there before integrating with KISS.
+* If you are working on a driver for LionsOS, create an example system in sDDF and experiment there before integrating with LionsOS.
 See the
   [sDDF README for details](https://github.com/au-ts/sddf/tree/restructure#adding-a-new-driver).
     * Make sure that you are working on top of the `restructure` branch [here](https://github.com/au-ts/sddf/tree/restructure).
       Before making a PR, puush your code to `<name>/<branch-name>` on the `au-ts` repository.
 Then, make a PR from `<name>/<branch-name>` to merge into `restructure`.
-* If you are working on the VMM, create an example system in the VMM and experiment there before integrating with KISS.
+* If you are working on the VMM, create an example system in the VMM and experiment there before integrating with LionsOS.
-    * After you have something working, make a PR [here](https://github.com/Ivan-Velickovic/sel4cp_vmm).
+    * After you have something working, make a PR [here](https://github.com/au-ts/libvmm).

 ### Integrating with Kitty example